-Your doctor has referred you for an Oral Glucose Tolerance Test (OGTT) to assess your growth hormone levels.
+Your doctor has referred you for the above test to measure your growth hormone and cortisol levels after stimulation.

 Do I need to prepare for the test?

 You will need to fast from midnight the night before your test.
 Only plain water can be drunk during the fasting period and the test.
-If you have diabetes please let us know before you attend for the test.
+Please bring all medication with you.

 What happens during the test?